XtremeUF ceramic ultrafiltration removes oils, grease, precipitated by-products, particulate, microbes, and suspended solids.

-- Injection acid/base to balance pH and alkalinity.
+- Injecting acid/base to balance pH and alkalinity.

 Reuse or Disposal

 Many wastewaters can be treated to generate high quality freshwater.
 Depending on different factors, it may be advantageous to re-use or dispose of wastewater.
-When reuse is not economic, wastewater which cannot be reused may face strict requirements for discharge or disposal.
+When reuse is not economical, wastewater that cannot be reused may face strict requirements for discharge or disposal.

-Saltworks can help you to figure out and implement the best solution for your project, economically optimized for your project, with robotized, intelligent controls.
+Saltworks can help you to figure out and implement the best solution for your project, economically optimized for your project, with intelligent, automated controls.